uhm-coe/pager-widget/readme.txt

 1. Place the widget where you want it through the 'Widgets' menu in Wordpress
 1. Adjust the settings, if necessary, after placing the widget in a widget area

-== Frequently Asked Questions ==

-= What if I have a question? =

-Email me at paul@ischool.utexas.edu and I'll try to get back to you quickly.

 == Screenshots ==

 1. The Pager Widget added to the page bottom widget area.